donlapark/coverforest/README.md

 ## 🔗 See Also

-- [conformal](https://github.com/aangelopoulos/conformal): A Python package for conformal prediction focusing on deep neural networks
+- [MAPIE](https://github.com/scikit-learn-contrib/MAPIE): A Python package that provides scikit-learn-compatible wrappers for conformal classification and regression
-- [mapie](https://github.com/scikit-learn-contrib/MAPIE): Multiple methods for uncertainty quantification, including conformal prediction
+- [conforest](https://github.com/knrumsey/conforest) An R implementation of random forest with inductive conformal prediction.
+- [clover](https://github.com/Monoxido45/clover) A Python implementation of a regression forest method for conditional coverage (e.g. $P(Y \vert X =x)$) guarantee.
+- [Conformal Prediction](https://github.com/aangelopoulos/conformal-prediction): Jupyter Notebook demonstrations of conformal prediction on various tasks, such as image classification, image segmentation, times series forecasting, and outlier detection
+- [TorchCP](https://github.com/ml-stat-Sustech/TorchCP) A Python toolbox for Conformal Prediction in Deep Learning built on top of PyTorch
+- [crepes](https://github.com/henrikbostrom/crepes) A Python package that implements standard and Mondrian conformal classifiers as well as standard, normalized and Mondrian conformal regressors and predictive systems.
 - [nonconformist](https://github.com/donlnz/nonconformist): One of the first Python implementations of conformal prediction